 Complete heart block is caused by the aging process, medicines, heart attacks, infiltrative heart diseases (amyloidosis, sarcoidosis), and infectious diseases (endocarditis, Chagas disease).
 It may also occur after heart surgery and can be present from birth (congenital).

 Complete heart block frequently causes symptoms of light-headedness or fainting and usually requires the placement of a permanent pacemaker.
-People who are born with complete heart block (an uncommon congenital condition) often have no symptoms and may not need treatment initially.
-But eventually they almost always require pacemaker placement.

 What is bundle branch block?